Jonathan India: Kansas City Royals

 On November 22, 2024, the Reds traded India and Joey Wiemer to the Kansas City Royals in exchange for Brady Singer.
-On April 25, 2025, India got his 500th career hit with a single to left field against the Houston Astros.
+On April 25, 2025, India recorded his 500th career hit with a single to left field against the Houston Astros.
 On July 26, in Game 1 of a doubleheader against the Cleveland Guardians, India hit a three-run walk-off home run off closer Emmanuel Clase to give the Royals a 5-3 extra innings victory.
 It was the first walk-off homer of his career.
+In 136 appearances for Kansas City during the regular season, India batted .233/.323/.346 with nine home runs and 45 RBI.

+India made 17 appearances for the Royals during the 2026 season, slashing .167/.310/.313 with two home runs and eight RBI.
+On April 28, 2026, it was announced that India had undergone season-ending surgery to repair a labrum injury in his left shoulder.

 Personal life

 India is of Colombian descent through his mother, and was called up to the Colombia national baseball team for the 2023 World Baseball Classic.
 However, he did not participate in the tournament after electing to stay in spring training with the Reds while he negotiated a contract to avoid arbitration.

+India and his wife, Danielle, have one daughter.